Helpers

 Each helper is a simple PHP class living under the App\Helpers namespace.
 The class must provide a public handle() method which receives the arguments passed to the helper function.
 Optionally, the class can expose metadata via properties:

-• protected string $signature — the global function name to register.
-Defaults to the snake_case version of the class name when generated with the CLI.
+protected string $signature— the global function name to register.
+Defaults to the snake_case version of the class name when generated with the CLI.protected bool $cli— whether the helper can be invoked in CLI contexts (defaults totrue).protected bool $web— whether the helper can be invoked during HTTP requests (defaults totrue).

 Example: